 But How Did I Earn the 110,000 Points by February?

 I signed up for two credit cards from Chase, a bank I love.
-To be absolutely clear, I do not earn referral commissions for any credit cards.
+To be absolutely clear, I do not earn referral commissions for any credit cards but other bloggers do and if you want to apply you should find a blogger with a referral link.
 I am discussing the card because I love the Companion Pass, not because I am paid to do so.
-If you want to apply go directly to Chase.
+You can also apply with Chase directly.

 The personal Southwest card awarded 50,000 points after spending $2,000 within the first 90 days, plus the 2,000 points for spending the $2,000 as it earns 1 Rapids Rewards point per $1 spent on the card.
 I did the same with the business card, giving me 104,000 points.
 I then made some normal purchases through the Southwest online shopping portal and earned the remaining 6,000 points to get me over the 110,000 mark.

 Southwest does not distinguish points from credit card spend, flying or shopping.
 The only points that they do distinguish are purchased points (those don’t count), transfers from Ultimate Rewards points like the Chase Sapphire Preferred card or Chase Ink or transfers in from hotel partners – those would not count according to reader Patrick, some hotel transfers do count, he identifies Choice hotels at a transfer rate of 3.3 Choice Privilege points to 1 Southwest Rapid Rewards point though I have not confirmed myself, we will take Patrick’s word on this.
 Everything else does.

 How Have We Used It?

 We are trying to get the most possible value out of the pass without losing our minds.
 Every time we have a flight we need to take that we do not fly American (where we have status) is one where we will fly in coach instead of first class.
 There are times where I will gladly forgo an upgrade to first class and fly coach.
 For example, my parents have a condo in Florida and our home airport has direct flights there.